zdravkov/kendo-docs/api/dataviz/drawing/multi-path.md

 ---

 # kendo.dataviz.drawing.MultiPath : kendo.dataviz.drawing.Element
-Draws a composite path consisting of multiple [Paths](path).
+Draws a composite path consisting of multiple sub-paths.
+Using composite paths is more efficient than drawing the paths individually.

 The interface of MultiPath mirrors that of [Path](path), but each moveTo command starts a new sub-path.

-Using composite paths is more efficient than drawing the paths individually.

 #### Example - drawng a multi-path
     <div id="surface"></div>